-The Foundation used the proceeds from this sale to purchase The Mill at Mississippi State University, located at 600 Russell Street, Starkville, MS, from an unrelated third party and paid a purchase price of \$16,000,000.
+During fiscal year 2023, the Foundation used the proceeds from this sale to purchase The Mill at Mississippi State University, located at 600 Russell Street, Starkville, MS, from an unrelated third party and paid a purchase price of \$16,000,000.
 The assets associated with this purchase are included in the accompanying consolidated statements of financial position as land, buildings, and equipment.